-- 1. Combine the bread crumbs, rolled oats, flour, Parmesan cheese, oregano, sage, and salt in a medium bowl.
+- 2. In a bowl, combine the bread crumbs, oats, flour, Parmesan cheese, oregano, sage, and salt.
 Add the butter and work it into the flour mixture with your fingertips until the mixture is crumbly.
-Set aside.

 - Make the spicy tomato filling

-- 2. Put the garlic, capers, pepperoncini, honey, basil, red wine, tomatoes, and olives in a medium saucepan over high heat.
-Stir and bring to a rapid boil.
+- 3. Put the garlic, capers, pepperoncini, honey, basil, wine, tomatoes, and olives in a medium saucepan over high heat.
+Stir and bring to a boil.
 Reduce the heat to medium and cook for 25 minutes to reduce the filling slightly.

 Recipe Testers Reviews

 This tomato crumble was straightforward to make and gave delicious results.
-I used it as a topping to some baked salmon, and the sharpness of the capers wonderfully complemented the softness of the fish.
-I also love the kick from the pepperoncini and the crunch of the topping, which is much more robust and full of texture than a standard breadcrumb topping.
+I also used the topping for some baked salmon and the sharpness of the capers wonderfully complemented the softness of the fish.
+I also love the kick from the pepperoncini and the crunch of the topping, which is much more robust and full of texture than a standard bread crumb topping.
 Definitely a recipe I will go back to.

-This is a very easy recipe to make.
-It isn’t a side dish, however.
-I think the honey and rolled oats added nothing to the recipe but it was a delicious topping for the grilled fish I served it over.
-Next time, we’ll try it over pasta.
+This spicy tomato crumble is a very easy recipe to make.
+I think the honey and rolled oats added made a delicious topping for the grilled fish I served it over.
+Next time, we’ll try the tomato crumble over pasta.
 The tangy sauce and crunchy topping should be a great foil for the pasta.